adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Freedom not to attend religious instruction

-**Article 28** forbids totally any religious instructions being imparted in educational institutions wholly maintained by state funds.
+**Article 28** forbids any religious instructions being imparted in educational institutions wholly maintained by state funds.
 So every person has the freedom not to participate in religious instructions or worship.

 ### Protection of interests of minorities